Mabylife/apple-music-tui/README.md

 - [Style Customization](./markdowns/STYLE.md) - Customize colors and borders
 - [Project Structure](./markdowns/STRUCTURE.md) - Architecture overview

+There all in `/markdowns/` folder.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+I really appreciate any help with bug fixes, new features, or documentation improvements.
+I'm not a professional developer, so your contributions will help make this project better for everyone.

 ## 📝 License